Physical, Mental and Social Benefits of Hiking [Explained With Studies]

 Article Tags: Fitness | Health | Hiking | Hiking Tips

-In today’s day and age, it seems like a no-brainer that we should get outside more.
-Between the office jobs, internet-based remote work, indoor living spaces, and the amount of time we spend in our vehicles, a breath of fresh air is needed more than ever.
-This article will cover the physical, mental, and social health benefits of hiking.
+Between seated office jobs, internet-based remote work, indoor living spaces, and the amount of time we spend in our vehicles, a breath of fresh air is needed more than ever.
+And lots of people are recognizing this; since 2020, we’ve been in a hiking boom that shows no signs of slowing down.

-From increasing physical fitness, to improving mental health, and even aiding us in our social lives, hiking offers many solid benefits.
+From increasing physical fitness to improving mental health, and even aiding us in our social lives, hiking offers many solid benefits.
 Curious to know what they are?
 Here’s a look at the physical, mental, and social benefits of hiking – so the next chance you find yourself out in the woods on a hike, you’ll both feel excellent AND know why.

 Physical & Health Benefits of Hiking